Do not use in kittens under 9 weeks of age.

 The product tastes bitter.
 Salivation may occasionally occur if the animal licks the application site immediately after treatment.
 This is not a sign of intoxication and disappears within some minutes without treatment.
 Correct application will minimise licking of the application site.

 In case of accidental oral uptake, symptomatic treatment should be administered.
 There is no known specific antidote.
 The use of activated charcoal may be beneficial.
 After accidental oral ingestion (e.g. licking at the site of application) or overdose, neurological signs (most of which are transient) such as ataxia, generalised tremors, ocular signs (dilated pupils, little pupillary reflex, nystagmus), abnormal respiration, salivation and vomiting may be observed in very rare cases.

 The use of the product may result in transient pruritus in the animal.
 Vomiting can occur on rare occasions.
 In dogs transient local skin sensitivity reactions including increased itching, hair loss, greasy fur and redness at application site have been reported in very rare cases in spontaneous (pharmacovigilance) reports.
 In cats greasy fur and erythema can occur on rare occasions.
 These signs disappear without further treatment.
+If the animal licks the application site after treatment, neurological signs (most of which are transient) may be observed in very rare cases (see below).
 The product may, in rare cases cause local hypersensitivity reactions.
 The product may in very rare cases cause at the application site a sensation resulting in transient behavioural changes such as lethargy, agitation, and inappetence.

 The frequency of adverse reactions is defined using the following convention: